-On behalf of the faculty and staff of Cook Elementary School, I would like to welcome you back to school.
-I anticipate the 2019-2020 academic year will be a productive and exciting school year!
+The faculty and staff at CES will strive to make this a successful school year for all students.
 The purpose of this Parent-Student Handbook is to provide a quick reference guide to our school.
 It contains essential information about our school, as well as important Board of Education policies.
 Please read the handbook carefully and put it in a safe place for future reference.